Prolapse - Western Women's and Mens Health

 > Possible use of a vaginal support pessary

-Prolapse symptoms indicate that there is a weakness in the pelvic ligaments and possibly the pelvic floor.
+Prolapse symptoms indicate that there is a weakness in the pelvic ligaments and fascia.
 These symptoms can lead to issues with bladder and bowel control, so it is always important to get this investigated sooner rather than later!